-But if you think about Nick Lachey just months before he met the woman who would go on to become the mother of his children and wife of now 14 years, his destiny as the happily married family man he is now was in question.
+But if you think about Nick Lachey just months before he fell for the woman who would go on to become the mother of his children and wife of now 10 years, his destiny as the happily married family man he is now was in question.

-"Do I believe that I'll fall in love again one day?" he wondered in the 2006 What's Left of Me docu-special.
+"Do I believe that I'll fall in love again one day?" he wondered in the April 2006 MTV special What's Left of Me.
 "I mean, I certainly hope so.
 I certainly hope I'm not gonna be the jerk-uncle-bachelor the rest of my life."
 He laughed.
 "That's not what I envisioned for myself."

-At the time, the 98 Degrees singer was untangling himself from one of the premiere love stories of the early '00s, his three-year, partially televised marriage to Jessica Simpson, and had just dated Kristin Cavallari for a hot second.
-Vanessa Minnillo had been dating none other than King of New York Derek Jeter on and off for several years.
+At the time, the 98 Degrees singer was untangling himself from one of the premiere love stories of the early '00s, his three-year, oft-televised marriage to Jessica Simpson, and had just dated Kristin Cavallari for a hot second.
+Vanessa (née Minnillo) had been dating none other than King of New York Derek Jeter on and off for several years.
 If anything, the two would have seemed like perfect rebound candidates for each other.

 The whole thing started when Vanessa played the woman who's ripping Nick's heart out in his video for "What's Left of Me," the breakup-inspired ballad that to date is his biggest single as a solo artist.
-Lachey (and Simpson) had met Minnillo many times before on TRL, which she hosted between 2003 and 2007, but only in passing.
+Nick (and Jessica) had met Vanessa many times before on TRL, which she hosted between 2003 and 2007, but only in passing.